Scots council fined £80k after care home failures led to 'preventable' death of vulnerable patient

 Western Isles Council fined £80k after care home failures led to 'preventable' death of vulnerable patient

-A local authority has been fined £80,000 after the “tragic and preventable” death of a patient who went missing from a care home on the Isle of Barra.
+A council has been fined £80,000 after the “tragic and preventable” death of a patient who went missing from a care home on the Isle of Barra.

+Western Isles Council pled guilty to a charge under the Health and Safety at Work Act, with the local authority fined £80,000 in a ruling at Lochmaddy Sheriff Court on Wednesday.

-In the early hours of March 9, 2024, he had been able to leave his bedroom without the knowledge of staff and was only found around four hours after going missing.
-He died a short time later in hospital.
+In the early hours of March 9, last year, Mr MacLeod had been able to leave his bedroom without the knowledge of staff.
+He was only found around four hours after going missing and died a short time later in hospital.

-An investigation by the Health and Safety Executive (HSE) found that the care home “should have made sure the home had stronger measures in place” after Mr MacLeod had made several previous attempts to leave.
+An investigation by the Health and Safety Executive (HSE) found the care facility “should have made sure the home had stronger measures in place” after Mr MacLeod had made several previous attempts to leave.

-Western Isles Council have pled guilty to a charge under the Health and Safety at Work Act and were fined £80,000 on Wednesday.
+HSE inspector Ashley Fallis said: “This was a tragic and preventable death.
+The council should have made sure the home had stronger measures in place with Mr MacLeod’s risks already known and assessed.

-Mr MacLeod had been placed in the home in October 2023 to allow him to be nearer a relative who stayed on Barra.
+Mr MacLeod had been placed in the home in October 2023 to allow him to be closer to a relative who stayed on Barra.

 In his first month at the home, staff observed him and determined patterns in his behaviour and how they could best assist him.
 He was able to go on regular road trips around the island with his family.

-To avoid being observed by staff, he had exited the home via the only door that was not alarmed and was ten metres from his bedroom.
-Police Scotland were alerted and a search initiated.
+To avoid being observed by staff, he had exited the home via the only door that was not alarmed and was 10m from his bedroom.
+Police Scotland were alerted and launched a search.

 Major emergency response after Mr MacLeod reported missing

-Local Coastguard, RNLI and firefighters were called out to assist in the search and at around 6am, the Coastguard helicopter detected a heat signature near the home on the patio of a residential property.
+Local Coastguard, RNLI and firefighters were called out to assist in the search.
+Around 6am, the Coastguard helicopter detected a heat signature near the home on the patio of a residential property.

 Mr MacLeod was found with facial injuries consistent with falling.
 He was transferred to hospital, but despite the efforts of medical staff, he died an hour later.